Santons 2023 exhibition at Sainte-Marie de l'Assomption cathedralSantons 2023 exhibition at Sainte-Marie de l'Assomption cathedral

 ©Sophie AUGIER - Welcome, Web and Terroir/Wine referent

-What a pleasure it is to pass on these traditions to my children as they decorate the tree and create the crib.
-We go to the edge of the woods to collect a little moss, branches, foliage etc., and on the way back, we collect vine shoots, small pebbles, rosemary and a few olive branches.
+What a pleasure it is to pass on these traditions to my children to decorate the Christmas tree and make the cot.
+We go to the edge of the woods to collect a bit of moss, branches, foliage etc. and on the way back, we collect vine shoots, small stones, rosemary and a few olive branches.

-These were great moments of sharing, in a joyful and good-humored atmosphere, all set to a background of Christmas music and, of course, treats.
+All in all, it was a great time of sharing, with lots of fun and good humour, all set to a background of Christmas music and, of course, sweets.

 Sophie